Cycling: Activism

 It is generally agreed that improved local and inter-city rail services and other methods of mass transportation (including greater provision for cycle carriage on such services) create conditions to encourage bicycle use.
 However, there are different opinions on the role of various types of cycling infrastructure in building bicycle-friendly cities and roads.

 Some bicycle activists (including some traffic management advisers) seek the construction of bike paths, cycle tracks and bike lanes for journeys of all lengths and point to their success in promoting safety and encouraging more people to cycle.
 Some activists, especially those from the vehicular cycling tradition, view the safety, practicality, and intent of such facilities with suspicion.
 They favor a more holistic approach based on the 4 'E's: education (of everyone involved), encouragement (to apply the education), enforcement (to protect the rights of others), and engineering (to facilitate travel while respecting every person's equal right to do so).
 Some groups offer training courses to help cyclists integrate themselves with other traffic.

 Critical Mass is an event typically held on the last Friday of every month in cities around the world where bicyclists take to the streets en masse.
 While the ride was founded with the idea of drawing attention to how unfriendly the city was to bicyclists, the leaderless structure of Critical Mass makes it impossible to assign it any one specific goal.
 In fact, the purpose of Critical Mass is not formalized beyond the direct action of meeting at a set location and time and traveling as a group through city streets.

 There is a long-running cycle helmet debate among activists.
 The most heated controversy surrounds the topic of compulsory helmet use.
+Some countries require cyclists to wear helmets, as this may protect riders from head injuries.
+Countries which require adult cyclists to wear helmets include Spain, New Zealand and Australia.
+Mandatory helmet wearing is one of the most controversial topics in the cycling world, with proponents arguing that it reduces head injuries and thus is an acceptable requirement, while opponents argue that by making cycling seem more dangerous and cumbersome, it reduces cyclist numbers on the streets, creating an overall negative health effect (fewer people cycling for their own health, and the remaining cyclists being more exposed through a reversed safety in numbers effect).

 It is paradoxical that in many developing countries cycling is in decline as bicycles are replaced by motorbikes and cars, while in many developed countries cycling is on the rise.